victorcouste/demo-trigger-dataprep-job-from-gcs/README.md

 ![image](How_to_trigger_Dataprep_jobs_From_Cloud_Storage.png)

-Resources for the blog post **"How to Automate a Cloud Dataprep Pipeline on File’s Arrival"(https://xxxxxxxxx)**
+Assets for demonstration of the blog post **"How to Automate a Cloud Dataprep Pipeline on File’s Arrival"(https://xxxxxxxxx)**

 - **[flow_dataprep_demo.zip](https://github.com/victorcouste/demo-trigger-dataprep-job-from-gcs/blob/master/flow_dataprep_demo.zip)** : Dataprep Flow package example to import from Dataprep UI.